 How do we learn to communicate using language?
 I study children's language learning and how it interacts with their developing understanding of the social world.
 I use behavioral experiments, computational tools, and novel measurement methods like large-scale web-based studies, eye-tracking, and head-mounted cameras.

-Michael Frank is an associate professor of psychology at Stanford, Mike did his his undergrad at Stanford in Symbolic Systems and his PhD work at MIT.
+Michael Frank is an associate professor of psychology at Stanford, and director of CSLI.
+Mike did his his undergrad at Stanford in Symbolic Systems and his PhD work at MIT.